Will Burtin - neglected giant of design

 In New York, Burtin began work immediately.
 In 1940 he started working for the Upjohn pharmaceutical company – the company was to remain an important patron for the rest of Burtin’s life.
 He was featured in A-D magazine and his reputation grew rapidly.
 During WWII, he was drafted into the US army where he worked on designing his legendary gunnery manual, a feat of information design that enabled untrained conscripts to master their weapons prior to being thrown into combat.

 He worked for Fortune magazine until 1949, after which he set up Will Burtin Inc, in New York, working as a design consultant for the Upjohn company and other leading American corporations.
-He also lectured extensively, taught at Parsons School of Design and was a founding member of the group that started the International Design Conference at Aspen, Colorado.
+He also lectured extensively, taught at the Pratt Institute and was a founding member of the group that started the International Design Conference at Aspen, Colorado.
 In the coming decades Burtin designed the giant three-dimensional installations that form a lasting monument to his genius as a designer of complex scientific information.

 Burtin’s wife Hilde died in the 1960s when their daughter Carol was aged 18.
 In 1961 Burtin married the celebrated editorial designer Cipe Pineles.
 Burtin emerged as an influential design thinker and in 1965 he organised the Vision 65 conference.
 Throughout the 1970s his reputation as an intellectual designer grew.
 He was admired and befriended by many of the most influential designers of his generation.

 Burtin died in 1972.
 Saul Bass gave the eulogy at his funeral.
 He said: ‘Will’s was a complete life.
 As much as any life is complete.
 He was a beautiful man.
 A good example of the best of what is possible in us.
 There was a piece of us in Will . . . and there is a piece of Will in us.
 He was a teacher.
 A friend.
 A man.
 I loved him.
 I miss him.’